Neyt/Investment-account/README.md

 # The 50% Buffett Challenge
-I have done only done 3 interviews in my life for publications... as far as I can remember.
+As far as I can remember, in my life, I have only done 3 interviews for publications.

-The last one was made to me on 2019 - 9 -19.
+The last one I did was on 19 September 2019:

 https://yfsmagazine.com/2019/09/19/can-investors-beat-warren-buffetts-50-per-year-return-in-the-stock-market/

-Here I mentioned that I was expecting the end to the 13-year bull market.
+Here, I mentioned that I was expecting the ending of a 13-year bull market.

-And also started the "50% a Year Challenge” based on Warren Buffett's quote that went something among the lines of “If I had $10,000 to invest...
-It is a huge structural advantage not to have a lot of money.
+I also started the "50% a Year Challenge” based on Warren Buffett's quote, which went something among the lines of “If I had $10,000 to invest...
+It’s a huge structural advantage not to have a lot of money.
 I think I could make you 50% a year on $1 million.
 No, I know I could.
 I guarantee that".

-I spent almost 10 years studying Warren Buffett Strategies.
-I also beat the challenge with over 56.91% return closing the 2020 - 6- 9. today 2 days later.
-I'm seating in cash today.
+I spent almost 10 years studying Warren Buffett strategies.
+I also beat the challenge with over 56.91% return closing on 9 June 2020.
+Today, 2 days later, I'm sitting in cash and I am ready to close the account.
+Remember, I only created this account for the Challenge.

-Ready to close the account.
-Remember I only created this account for the Challenge.
+Here are the screenshots of the results:

-here are the screenshots of the results:
+You can also download the pdf here: https://github.com/Neyt/Investment-account

-you can also download the pdf here https://github.com/Neyt/Investment-account
+Here is the screenshot of the account I used for this challenge (exactly as mentioned in the interview I did 9 months ago - the account number is the same):

-Here is the screenshot of the account (just as described in the interview 9 months ago, same number)
+Rate of return on the last account overview: 56.91% Year to date:

-Rate of return on the last account overview: 56.91% Year to date
+Here you can see different benchmarks to compare since the inception:

-Here you can see different benchmarks to compare since inception SPXTR 14.14%
+SPXTR 14.14%
 EFA 2.49%
 VT 8.84%